sisgandarli/NetworkSubnettingTool/README.md

 # NetworkSubnettingTool
-This is a tool for network subnetting.
+This is a simple UI tool for network subnetting.